jglazar/notes/career/cover_letter.md

 Illustrate passion and emotion

+Pitch yourself to the recruiter

-Share stories overlapping what you're excited about AND what's relevant to employer
+Share stories overlapping what you're excited about AND what's relevant to employer.
+Stories are small slices of PhD and other experiences

+Build tension in story with structure: `quest` - `surprise` - `critical action`
+- `climax` - `outcome`

 Equal weight with resume, providing color/depth to experiences